OctopusDeploy/docs/docs/infrastructure/environments/index.md

 ### Environment Permissions

 You can control who has access to view, edit, and deploy to environments by assigning users to Teams and assigning roles to those teams.
 For more information, see the section on [managing users and teams](/docs/administration/managing-users-and-teams/index.md).

+## Next

+Learn how to add and manage your [Deployment Targets](/docs/infrastructure/deployment-targets/index.md).